gamontal/blog.gmontalvo.me/_posts/2017-02-14-passwordless-auth-for-web-and-mobile-applications.md

 Redirecting a user to your web app after a successful validation can be fairly straight forward.
 However, token-based authentication for mobile applications can get a bit tricky and there isn't much information on how to do this out there.
 After sending an email or SMS to check user identity, you need to redirect the user to your application and verify the authorization code.
 This is where **deep linking** comes in.

 > Deeplinking is a methodology for launching a native mobile application via a link.
-Deeplinking connects a unique url to a defined action in a mobile app, seamlessly linking users to relevant content.
+Deeplinking connects a unique URL to a defined action in a mobile app, seamlessly linking users to relevant content.

 Beth Kindig of *Vserv.Mobi* explains the concept behind deep links and the many beneficial aspects and solutions to help achieve the best possible user experience.